-While the definitions of cyberbullying, sometimes called online bullying, vary from source to source, most definitions consist of:
+While the definitions of cyberbullying, sometimes called online bullying, vary from source to source, most definitions reflect:

 Cyberbullying can be anonymous, which can sometimes make it even worse.
 It also has a wider audience and can spread quickly.
 Finally, targets of cyberbullying often feel like they can’t escape the bullying.
 If someone is bullying you at school, it’s over when you leave for the day.
 But cyberbullying can follow you home and continue all night.